ministryofjustice/analytical-platform-ui/README.md

 The dashboard is run in a DevContainer via Docker.
 The DevContainer VSCode extension is recommended, as is Docker Desktop.

 ### Building the DevContainer
-To build the dev container, ensure docker desktop is running, then open the AP UI project in VSCode.
+To build the dev container, ensure docker desktop is running, then open the AP Dashboard project in VSCode.
 Open the command pallet by hitting command+shift+p and search for ```Dev Containers: Reopen in container``` and hit enter.
 This will build the dev container.
 If you are using a workspace with multiple applications, search for ```Dev Containers: Open folder in Container…``` instead, then select the AP UI folder.
 Once the dev container has finished building, it should install all the required Python dependencies.

 ### Environment Variables
 There is an example environment file stored on 1Password named ```Analytical Platform Dashboard Env```.
 Paste the contents into a new file called ```.env``` in the root of the project.